iambissnuu/MSCS532_Assignment6/README.md

 - `linked_list.py`: Singly linked list with insert, delete, and traversal
 - `rooted_tree.py`: Rooted tree using linked nodes (optional part included)

+### Report
+- `Medians & Statistics report` : Report with analysis, complexity breakdown, use cases, and references

 ## How to Run the Code

 Run any `.py` file using the following command in your terminal: